-The 2018 set of TiVA indicators cover 65 target economies (including an aggregate representing "the rest of the world"), 17 regions4, 36 industries and 19 industry aggregates5 (see Annex 1).
-Indicators are provided for all years from 2005 to 2015 with preliminary estimates for 2016 for a few selected indicators.
+The 2021 edition of TiVA indicators covers 66 target economies (plus an aggregate representing "Rest of the world") and 17 regions and country groups (see Annex Tables A.1 and A.2); and, 45 unique industries and 25 industry aggregates within a hierarchy (see Annex Tables A.3 to A.5).
+Indicators are provided for all years from 1995 to 2018.
 Indicators may be expressed in USD million (current prices) or as percentages (shares or ratios).

-5. Note that indicators are provided for aggregate sectors.
-Once USD million measures have been calculated for the 36 unique industries, summing to aggregate industry sectors is carried before ratios and shares are derived.
+Note that for regional aggregates, once USD million measures have been calculated for the 66 economies (and "Rest of the World"), aggregation to various regional groupings is carried out before ratios and shares are derived.
+Similarly, for aggregate industry sectors.
+Once USD million measures have been calculated for the 45 unique industries, summing to aggregate industry sectors is carried before ratios and shares are derived.